Horizons_Landscape_FINAL2.png

 Spafford Campbell

-To listen London-based duo Spafford Campbell is to dive into the time being, to enter an interior of vast scope and detailed texture, where images linger, lights dim and glow and sounds exchange in ways that command utter presence.
+To listen to London-based duo Spafford Campbell is to dive into the time being, to enter an interior of vast scope and detailed texture, where images linger, lights dim and glow and sounds exchange in ways that command utter presence.
 They garnered five-star reviews for their debut album, 2022's You,

 Golden, a refreshingly unadorned take on traditional, and traditional-sounding, tunes.
 In March 2024 came 102 Metres East, an EP digitally released on the Real World X imprint and titled for the recent, scientifically measured shift of the global meridian line from the Royal Observatory in Greenwich through a bin-strewn wasteland.
 “A nice metaphor for England,” they say.